thillRobot/ros_workshop/module10/tutorial10_using_moveit/tutorial10_using_moveit.md

 sudo apt-get install ros-$ROS_DISTRO-moveit
 ```

-Create a workspace for moveit
+Create a workspace for moveit.
+This will be a `catkin build` workspace, but `catkin_make` should work also.

 ```
 mkdir -p ~/ws_moveit/src
 ```

+### Download and compile moveit_tutorials and moveit_examples

-Download the moveit_tutorials package into the workspace.
+Clone the package into the workspace
 ```
 cd ~/ws_moveit/src
 git clone https://github.com/ros-planning/moveit_tutorials.git -b $ROS_DISTRO-devel
 ```

-Download the `thillRobot/moveit_examples` package for into the workspace.
+Clone the `thillRobot/moveit_examples` package for into the workspace.
 ```
 git clone https://github.com/thillRobot/moveit_examples.git
 ```

 Prepare the workspace and compile with `catkin build`.